-The David Eccles School of Business requests approval for the creation of an emphasis in Advanced Financial Analysis within the current Finance Bachelor of Arts and Bachelor of Science.
+The David Eccles School of Business requests approval for the creation of a minor in Advanced Financial Analysis.
 A recent job report (February 2016) by Bentley University analyzing data from 24.5 million U.S. company job listings from September 2014 to August 2015, found that 71% of in-demand skills are required across 2+ job categories.
-The Emphasis requires students to take classes in advanced accounting, financial modeling, and coding in addition to advanced finance.
-The proposed emphasis will provide students with a deeper foundation in finance and accounting supplemented by additional technical competencies needed to begin a career in high-level finance positions or to pursue graduate studies.
+The Minor requires students to take classes in advanced accounting, financial modeling, and coding in addition to advanced finance.
+The proposed minor will provide students with a deeper foundation in finance and accounting supplemented by additional technical competencies needed to begin a career in high-level finance positions or to pursue graduate studies.